Domain decomposition for entropic unbalanced optimal transport: Introduction

-where $\KL$ is the Kullback-Leibler diveregence and $\veps > 0$ is a positive \textit{regularization parameter}.
+where $\KL$ is the Kullback-Leibler diveregence (see Section \ref{sec:notation} for a full definition) and $\veps > 0$ is a positive \emph{regularization parameter}.
+Here $\mu \otimes \nu$ denotes the product measure of $\mu$ and $\nu$ on $X \times Y$.
 This modification has several theoretical and computational advantages with respect to \eqref{eq:unregularized-ot}.
-For instance, the optimization problem becomes strictly convex, the optimal value becomes differentiable with respect to the marginals $(\mu,\nu)$, and \eqref{eq:regularized-ot} can be solved with the Sinkhorn algorithm, which is simple and apt for GPU implementation, see \cite{Cuturi2013,FeydyDissertation,PeyreCuturiCompOT} and references therein.
+For instance, the optimization problem becomes strictly convex, and thus amenable to efficient convex optimization solvers.
+In particular, the \emph{Sinkhorn algorithm} \cite{Cuturi2013} has become the de facto standard for solving \eqref{eq:regularized-ot}, among other reasons thanks to its fast convergence \cite{Berman-Sinkhorn-2017} and amenability to GPU parallelization \cite{Cuturi2013,Solomon-siggraph-2015, PeyreCuturiCompOT}.
+Entropic regularization also reduces the sample complexity of standard OT (which suffers the curse of dimensionality) down to the parametric rate \cite{sample-complexity-ot, sample-complexity-entropic-ot}, and smooths the gradients of \eqref{eq:regularized-ot} with respect to the problem data, advancing the integration of OT into learning pipelines \cite{feydy_geomloss}.

+These advances have facilitated the adoption of optimal transport as a valuable data science tool.
+Examples are its use in inference on stochastic processes, e.g.~allowing to recover the collective population dynamics from finite samples \cite{JKONet2021} or even reconstructing the underlying drift term \cite{Lavenant2021}.
+In biology and medicine, optimal transport has found applications in the study of single-cell genomics \cite{WaddingtonOT,HuiPeyCanOmics22,single-cell-genomics}, histology \cite{OptimalTransportTangent2012}, protein colocalization \cite{TamelingColoc2021}, and dynamic PET imaging \cite{ScScWi19}.

 \paragraph{Unbalanced optimal transport} One limitation of problems \eqref{eq:unregularized-ot} and \eqref{eq:regularized-ot} is that they can only be applied to positive measures $\mu$ and $\nu$ of equal mass, and that they can be quite susceptible to additive noise.
 As a remedy, a general framework for \emph{unbalanced} optimal transport between measures of (possibly) different mass has been proposed, see for instance \cite{Frogner2015,CHIZAT20183090,Liero2018} and references therein.
-In \cite{Liero2018} the constraint that the marginals of $\pi$ must be exactly equal to $\mu$ and $\nu$ is relaxed through \textit{entropy functions} (also known as \textit{divergence functionals}) that penalize the deviations from $\mu$ and $\nu$.
-The general form of the \textit{unbalanced optimal transport} (UOT) problem becomes
+In \cite{Liero2018} the constraint that the marginals of $\pi$ must be exactly equal to $\mu$ and $\nu$ is relaxed through \emph{entropy functions} (also known as \emph{divergence functionals}) that penalize the deviations from $\mu$ and $\nu$.
+The general form of the \emph{unbalanced optimal transport} (UOT) problem becomes